-Not all Calcium Sulfate is the Same.
-There is dihydrate (Ca2SO4 +2H2O) and anhydrate (Ca2SO4) calcium sulfate.
-The addition of the 2 naturally occurring water molecules in Calcium Sulfate Dihydrate make this type of calcium sulfate more water soluble, and therefore, it will work that much faster when applied.
-Dihydrate also aids in the transference of nutrients to the plant, and providing the valuable nutrients Calcium and Sulfur.
-You could use Anhydrate in agriculture, but it’s benefits will be significantly slower to see.
-Anhydrate is better suited for wallboard and cement applications
+Not all Calcium Sulfate is the same.
+There is Dihydrate (Ca2SO4 +2H2O) and Anhydrite (Ca2SO4) Calcium Sulfate.
+The addition of the 2 naturally occurring water molecules in Calcium Sulfate Dihydrate make this type of Calcium Sulfate more water soluble, and therefore, it will work that much faster when applied.
+Dihydrate also aids in the transference of nutrients to the plant, providing the valuable nutrients Calcium and Sulfur.
+You could use Anhydrite in agriculture, but its benefits will be significantly slower to see.
+Anhydrite is better suited for wallboard and cement applications.

 What is in the rest of the mineral matters.

-What else could you find in the deposit of calcium sulfate dihydrate to get to 100%?
+What else could you find in the natural deposit of Calcium Sulfate Dihydrate?

-EcoGEM’s Soil Enhancer can be sold at a minimum of 80% or minimum of 90% purity levels!
+EcoGEM’s Soil Enhancer is offered at a minimum of 80% or minimum of 90% purity levels!
 It is also certified for Organic use by OMRI for organic food and agriculture!!!!

 Natural or mined gypsum – There is synthetic gypsum available in the market that is produced from byproducts of coal fired power plants.
 This product cannot be labeled as organic and may have other trace materials imbedded that can be harmful to soil and plants.
 The higher quality gypsum is always natural.